vegaprotocol/documentation/docs/tutorials/proposals/asset-transfer-proposal.md

 ### Sample recurring transfer proposal to fund rewards

+These templates show an example of how to fund rewards with a governance transfer. **To propose a different reward with a governance-initiated transfer, use the fields and information above to expand the proposal.**

 * JSON example that can be submitted with the [governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw)
 * Command line examples for different operating systems

-**To propose a different reward with a governance-initiated transfer, use the fields and information above to expand the proposal.**

 <Tabs groupId="transferForRewards">
 <TabItem value="json" label="Governance dApp (JSON)">